ThetaData-API/thetadata-python/docs/tutorials.md

 ### Option Trades

-Below requests to receive continuous updates for trades for 4 NVDA option contracts.
-Notice that these options expire today, so you may need to change the expiration dates to a date further in the future.
+Below requests to receive continuous updates for trades for a NVDA option contract.
+Notice that these options are probably expired, so you may need to change the expiration date.

 === "trade_streaming.py"